 Carol Lawrence, PhD, Lee Health obstetrical administration supervisor, perinatal practice, education, research and lactation, accepted the award at the FPQC Annual Conference in Tampa, April 27-28.
 The Lee Health Board of Directors recognized the team’s success at the June 1 board meeting.
-FPQC Director Bill Sappenfield and FPQC Founding Director John Curran will be on hand at the celebration to present ribbons to the facilities in recognition of the award.
+FPQC Director Bill Sappenfield and FPQC Founding Director John Curran were in attendance hand at the celebration to present ribbons to the facilities in recognition of the award.

 According to the FPQC, the leading causes of maternal morbidity in Florida include obstetric hemorrhage and hypertensive disorders.
 Lee Health, which has three obstetric delivery hospitals, including one Regional Perinatal Intensive Care Center (RPICC), organized a multidisciplinary team to address this growing health concern.
 Lee Health defined maternal morbidity as the receipt of four or more blood products and/or intensive care unit (ICU) admission.

 “Our team recognized the key components to decrease morbidity specific to obstetric hemorrhage (OHI) and hypertensive disorders (HIP), and we researched evidence-based best practices, implemented trainings and standardized protocols,” Lawrence explains.